DarkPurple141/teaching/_notes/17_error_checking.md

     return (x + y);
 }
 ```

+## Remain calm

+Perhaps the most important piece of advice we can give you is to remember to keep calm.
+Whatever errors you're seeing, it's never the end of the world.
+Try and identify the simplest ones you can tackle  immediately and make what progress you can.
+Preventing yourself from getting
+overwhelmed will almost always deliver you better outcomes than panicking and
+making dramatic changes to your program to appease the compiler.
+Take it slow.
+Be
+methodical.
+You'll get there!

 {% if page.previous %}[{{ page.previous.title }}]({{ page.previous.url }})
 \|{% endif %} [{{ page.next.title }}]({{ page.next.url }})